“It isn’t enough to talk about peace,

 Zafira have hosted many wonderful Servas Travelers, who came from countries like Australia, Austria, Belgium, Brazil, Denmark, France, Germany, Italy, India, Indonesia, New Zealand, Spain, UK, USA, Venezuela, and other countries.

-The other type of membership is a Traveler, which means that you can travel with Servas and be hosted by members in the countries you visit for 2 nights for free.
+The other type of membership is as a Traveler, which means that you can travel with Servas and be hosted by members in the countries you wish to visit for 2 nights for free.
 Or if you just wish to meet Day Hosts, they can show you around their cities or meet you for coffee/tea.
 To become a Servas Traveler, you need to complete the “Letter of Introduction” (LOI) form, this will be like your passport when traveling with Servas.
-There is a stamp fee for the LOI, and it is valid for one year.
+There is a stamp fee for the LOI, and it is valid for one year, starting from the day of the approval of your application.
+You are advised to apply at least one month in advance before you travel, so that you can start communicating with your potential hosts in the country you wish to visit.

 Here is how to join Servas Jordan: